Present Perfect in English

 The structure of the present perfect tense

-The present perfect is formed with the auxiliaries “have” or “has” plus past participle of your verb.
+The present perfect is formed with the auxiliaries “have” or “has” plus the past participle of your verb.
 The structure of the present perfect is as follows:

 Subject + have/has + past participle